-Photography by Daniel Bedell

 Despite woes on the field, fans like Mullen come back again every year in what almost feels like a religious fanaticism.
 And even after the crowds leave and the vendors clear out, there is something about the building itself—perhaps what Lucchino, the architects, and even Schaefer intended—that feels spiritual.

 “Every time we come off a road trip,” Showalter says, “At 2 or 3 a.m., I just sit in the dugout for a couple minutes and think.
-It’s almost ethereal.
-It’s like a cathedral.”
+Camden Yards is almost ethereal—it’s like a cathedral.”